-Another thing you can do is testing which angles perform best.
+Another thing you can do is test which angles perform best.
 Our brain reacts better when we see a focused image of food from the diner's view 😋, or when we can see a car 🚗 from inside.
 You may see an increase in customer loyalty by showcasing the point of view your clients want to see.
-You could survey your customers to find out what images they liked the most, and learn from them.
+You could survey your customers to find out what images they liked the most and learn from them.

 5) EXTRA TIP!
 The unique experience of personalization ✨